-If you have been subjected to discrimination because of your beliefs, contact Rich Daugherty.
-He is experienced in representing clients who have been victims of this discrimination in the workplace and will fight to protect your rights.
+If you’ve been subjected to religious discrimination, contact Rich Daugherty.
+He will fight to protect your rights.

 Rich represents clients from across North Carolina, including Raleigh, Durham, Wilmington, Greensboro, Winston-Salem, Charlotte, and more.
 He is available to meet with prospective clients outside of Chapel Hill when circumstances permit.
 Evening appointments are also available.